Great Britain Fitness Gurus are up and running.

-Sports Coach Steve and a small group of Year 5 and 6 children are getting together once a week to research and try out new activities!
+Sports Coach Jodie and a small group of Year 5 and 6 children are getting together once a week to research and try out new activities!

 Can you see Ethan wearing his wristband?
 He and everyone in the group have a challenge to complete daily.